matm/jQuery-File-Upload-Wiki/Options-v4.md

 * Default: *null*

 ### uploadedBytes
 When a non-multipart upload or a chunked multipart upload has been aborted, this option can be used to resume the upload by setting it to the size of the already uploaded bytes.
-See [[Chunked Uploads]].

 * Type: *integer*
 * Default: *undefined*